-The BGP Connection Configuration window contains the following fields:
+The ExaBGP Connector Configuration window contains the following fields:

-- BGP Connection Name A short name or description for the BGP Connection. - BGP Connection Role Set the correct role to see the number of BGP announcements in Reports " Tools in red for "Black Hole", and in blue for "Traffic Diversion". - BGPd Server The server running the BGPd daemon.
-If the server is not the Console server, make sure that the BGPd daemon is accessible from the Console server.
-The configuration of servers is described on page 37. - AS Number The same AS number with the one from the BGPd configuration. - Login Password Password needed to connect to the BGPd daemon. - Enable Password Configuration mode password of the BGPd daemon. - Route Map The route-map parameter that should be appended to each announcement.
-This is not mandatory, but widely used. - AS View If multiple AS views are defined in the BGPd configuration, you must enter the AS view you want to use for this configuration.
-This is not mandatory. - BGPd bgpd.conf The content of the bgpd.conf file downloaded though the WANsupervisor service.
-The file uses a format very similar to Cisco IOS configuration format.
-Quagga documentation covers all configuration options.

-- Reject External IPs When this option is selected, only the announcements for IPs/subnets defined inside an IP Zone (excluding 0.0.0.0/0) will be sent. - Reject IPv4 under / Restricts sending prefixes that have the IPv4 CIDR mask less than the configured value.
+- BGP Connector Name A short name or description for the BGP Connector. - Device Group Optional description used within Console to group up components (e.g. by location or role).
+It can be used to restrict the access of Guest accounts. - ExaBGP Server The server running the ExaBGP daemon.
+Install the WANbgp and WANsupervisor packages on the selected server.
+The configuration of servers is described on page 37. - Connector Role Set the correct role, "Diversion" or "Mitigation". - ExaBGP Pipe The path to the socat pipe file used to control ExaBGP.
+Details on page 117.
+Mandatory. - BGP FlowSpec Enable if your network supports BGP FlowSpec (RFC 5575). - Source/RTBH Enable if the BGP Connector must be used for S/RTBH.
+If this is the case, add an S/RTBH action to the Response executed by Filter. - BGP Neighbor Optional parameter used to distinguish between BGP neighbors. - Community The BGP community or list of BGP communities to be appended to each announcement.
+Not mandatory. - Extended Community The BGP extended community or list of BGP extended communities to be appended to each announcement.
+Not mandatory. - Redirect (next-hop) Optional parameter for diversion.
+Can be an IP or VRF. - Local-preference An optional local-preference parameter. - Flow Direction Switches the source IP with the destination IP in each announcement.
+Set to "Inverted" only when doing symmetric routing. - Reject External IPs When this option is selected, only the announcements for IPs/subnets defined inside an IP Zone (excluding 0.0.0.0/0) are sent. - Reject IPv4 under / Restricts sending prefixes that have the IPv4 CIDR mask less than the configured value.
 For example, a value of 32 rejects all prefixes that are not hosts and prevents manual or automatic announcements of subnets.
 To disable this feature enter the value 0. - Reject IPv6 under / Restricts sending prefixes that have the IPv6 CIDR mask less than the configured value.
 For example, a value of 128 rejects all prefixes that are not hosts and prevents manual or automatic announcements of subnets.
 To disable this feature enter the value 0. - Restrict IPv4 over / Set to the maximum IPv4 CIDR mask accepted by your cloud-based DDoS mitigation providers.
-For example, if only /24 prefixes are accepted by your BGP peers, and you want to announce a whole C class for a single attacked IP, set to 24.
+For example, if your BGP peers accept only /24 prefixes, and you want to announce a whole C class for a single attacked IP, set to 24.
 To disable this feature enter the value 32. - Restrict IPv6 over / Set to the maximum IPv6 CIDR mask accepted by your cloud-based DDoS mitigation providers.
-To disable this feature enter the value 128. - Quagga Zebra Local Black Hole Check if you need the local black hole feature provided by the zebra daemon.
-This is a rarely-used feature, that may be useful only for in-line servers. - Quagga Zebra Login & Enable Passwords The passwords needed to connect to the zebra daemon. - Comments Comments about the BGP Connection can be saved here.
-These comments are not visible elsewhere.
+To disable this feature enter the value 128. - Comments Comments about the BGP Connector can be saved here.
+These observations are not visible elsewhere.

-Enable the BGP Connection by clicking the gray square button next to its name in Configuration " Components.
+Enable the BGP Connector by clicking the small button displayed next to its name in Configuration " Components.

-You can manually send a test BGP announcement with an unused/test IP address from Reports " Tools " BGP Operations Tools " <Black Hole> or <Divert Traffic>.
+You can manually send a test BGP announcement with an unused/test IP address in Reports " Tools " BGP

+Operations Tools " <Black Hole> or <Divert Traffic>.
 If you encounter errors, follow the troubleshooting guide below:

-BGP Connection Troubleshooting
+BGP Connector Troubleshooting